-Climbing on the top of Big Daddy in the Namib Desert, driving though large open areas where animals are roaming freely in Damaraland, kayaking in the middle of the Atlantic Ocean surrounded by the seals in Walvis Bay, enjoying the authentic Namibian cuisine, etc… welcome to the Land of the Braves.
+Climbing to the top of Big Daddy in the Namib Desert, driving though large open areas where animals are roaming freely in Damaraland, kayaking in the middle of the Atlantic Ocean surrounded by the seals in Walvis Bay or enjoying the authentic Namibian cuisine.
+Welcome to the Land of the Braves.

-We raise public awareness about conservation matters and promote responsible travel in Namibia via different channels:
+We raise public awareness about conservation and promote responsible travel in Namibia through different channels.

 Responsible TOSCO contact person

 Namib Naukluft National Park, Sesriem National Park and Skeleton Coast National Park

 We designed Responsible Travel Brochures that we are distributing to different actors of the Tourism industry like Tour Operators, hotels and car rental companies, where they can share it with their travellers.

 When visiting Namibia, or any other country, the travellers should be advised what can and what cannot be done during their trip.
 Unfortunately many travellers still don’t know how to behave responsibly in order to sustain the unique nature of Namibia and their actions, like driving off-road, can dangerously disturb the environment and even put someone’s life in danger.

 Our Responsible Travel Brochure aims to inform all travellers how to travel responsibly!

 Click here to check out our Responsible Travel Guide.